ShreyaDadhich/AutoML/README.md

 04. AutoML Leaderboard and Ensemble Exploration
 05. Base Learner Exploration

-# Business Analyst:
+# Business Analyst
 Banking Institute:Enrollment of client in one of their product calle term deposits

-# Machine learning platform used:
+# Machine learning platform used
 H20--python ApIs|PAndas
 H20 takes care of modeling and hyper parameters

-# Tool:
+# Tool
 AutoML--for data preprocessing

 Simplifies which model to train and how to evaluate them